 The ESP8266 module used is from sparkfun.
 In a nutshell “The ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any microcontroller access to your WiFi network.
 The ESP8266 is capable of either hosting an application or offloading all WiFi networking functions from another application processor.”

-Connecting the ESP8266 with Arduino
+Connecting the ESP8266 with a Serial-USB

 Connect the TX with RXand RX with TX.
 The pins IO0 and RST are in yellow to indicate that we will need to move them around to switch between programming mode and normal operation mode (more about this below).
 For now, you can leave the RST pin connected to 3.3V and IO0 floating (not connected).